-This usually provides very good quality and authentic content which would be identifiable with your brand.
+This usually provides very good quality and authentic content that would be identifiable with your brand.
 Also, people would understand the culture of your brand as it is because when people writing the content then they usually put their experience from the company.

 Conversely, it is harder to push people to write the content for you as most of them are busy with the work which you need them to do as well.

 Also, they don’t really fancy writing blog posts within 2000 words.
 Yes, it could be less, but from an SEO perspective, blog posts with 1890 words on the average rank between the tops.